turingschool/mod-0-curriculum/session3/index.md

 Initialized empty Git repository in /Users/timo/notes/.git/
 ```

-This means git will now be available to use to track changes in the `notes` directory.
+This means git now **HAS THE ABILITY** to track changes in the `notes` directory.
 This does **not** mean that git is tracking anything yet.
 Git is now prepared to track activity in th `notes` directory

 *NOTE*: If you don't see this message when you try `git init`, it means you have not set up git on your computer.